Buffalo Soldier tragedy of 1877: Day two

-Lt.
-Charles Cooper wrote that he thought the expedition was now lost.
-He believed that Tafoya was lost, not knowing Tafoya's mission, so under the "broiling sun" and through the "barren sandy plain" the men marched and suffered, and some fell.
-Nolan then assigned the strongest man to help the weakest.
-The plan, while noble, was not practical, and the 64 men were soon stretched over 2 mi of the trail.
+Unaware of Tafoya's mission, Lieutenant Cooper believed Tafoya was lost as well as the expedition and so under the "broiling sun" and through the "barren sandy plain" the men marched.
+Some fell, upon which Nolan assigned the strongest to help the weakest.
+The plan, though noble, was impractical, and the 64 men were soon stretched over 2 mi of the trail.
 Near dark and some 9 mi of arduous going, Nolan stopped the march.

-Nolan now decided on plan B, one that was made earlier by Jim Harvey.
+Nolan now decided on a different plan made by Jim Harvey earlier.
 Eight men were to move forward following Tafoya's trail to Silver Lake and return with water.
-Unknown to Nolan, he would not see these men until August 9, and he would never see Tafoya or his horse again.
-After dark, Nolan pressed the men another 9 mi before stopping for the night near a mound called "Nigger Hill."
-It is located in what is now Roosevelt County, New Mexico, about a mile west of the Texas border.
-Nolan could hear men down the trail and thinking they were lost, fired shots into the air for them to find camp.
+Unknown to Nolan, however, he would not see these men until August 9, and he would never see Tafoya or his horse again.
+After dark, Nolan pressed the men another 9 mi before stopping for the night near a mound then called "Nigger Hill," located in New Mexico, about a mile west of the Texas border.
+He could hear men down the trail and, thinking they were lost, fired shots into the air to help them find camp.
 Some straggled into camp.
-Sergeant Umbles, the former first sergeant, was still out in the dark with two sick men.
-Captain Nolan then had the bugler, also named Nolan, to take a horse and to find and return the men to camp.
-Those four men never returned.
-Nolan charged them with desertion upon his return.

-Umbles and the others later declared that Captain Nolan had men looking for water, and that was what they were doing.
-They claimed they found a mule with mud on its legs.
-Later, they joined with a bison hunter who had chased his runaway horses.
+As Sergeant Umbles, the former first sergeant, was still out in the dark with two sick men, Nolan had the bugler—also named Nolan—take a horse, find the men, and return them to camp.
+Those four men never returned, however, and on his return Nolan charged them with desertion.
+Umbles and the others later declared that Nolan had men looking for water, and that was what they were doing.
+Later, they joined with a hunter who had chased his runaway horses.
 They headed for Silver Lake and water.

-The main body of men after some 55 miles of trail could not eat because of the dryness of their mouths.
-The bison hunters settled separate from the soldiers.
-In the dark, they bemoaned their fate with the soldiers.
-The night without clouds allowed the heat to dissipate and a breeze helped cool the men.
-Some of the mules, smelling the breeze, took off.
+The main group of men, after some 55 miles of trail, were unable to eat because of the dryness of their mouths.
+The hunters settled separately from the soldiers and in the dark, bemoaned their fate with them.
+As the cloudless night allowed the heat to dissipate, some of the mules, smelling the breeze, took off.
 The hunters shouted at the soldiers to get their mules, but no one stirred in their exhaustion, and the hunters settled down.